US Jobs strong, earnings soft, USD soars

-The US dollar soared further, dragging EURUSD to a fresh 11-year lows of $1.0845 on another solid US jobs report supporting the case for a […]
+The US dollar soared further, dragging EURUSD to fresh 11-year lows of $1.0845 on another solid US jobs report supporting the case for a Fed […]

-The US dollar soared further, dragging EURUSD to a fresh 11-year lows of $1.0845 on another solid US jobs report supporting the case for a […]
+The US dollar soared further, dragging EURUSD to fresh 11-year lows of $1.0845 on another solid US jobs report supporting the case for a Fed […]

 On the positive side, inclement weather in the NorthEast did not have any larger than usual negative impact on jobs in February as was highlighted in the 29K increase in construction jobs.